dmeybohm/logmail/README.txt

     http://localhost/logmail/

 To view the messages currently stored in the database.
+If you it's setup correctly, should be able to add to it by using the PHP mail() function.

 Setting up Windows